rbind/robinlovelace/content/event/open-access-transport-models/index.md

   re-use the most effective components from other open source projects, developers of open source transport planning tools can avoid `reinventing the wheel' and focus on innovation, the 'gamified' [A/B Street](https://github.com/dabreegster/abstreet/#abstreetsimulation) software, based on OpenStreetMap, a case in point.
-The paper, the source code of which can be found at [github.com/robinlovelace/open-gat](https://github.com/robinlovelace/open-gat), concludes that, although many of the tools reviewed are still evolving and further research is needed to understand their relative strengths and barriers to uptake, open source tools for geographic analysis in transport planning already hold great potential to help generate the strategic visions of change and evidence that is needed by transport planners in the twenty-first century.
+  The talk discusses how to realise the great potential of new approaches to generate the strategic visions of change and evidence that are needed by transport planners in the twenty-first century.

 # Talk start and end times.